-Mr. Shuster serves as Chairman of the Board and Chief Executive Officer.
-The Board believes that we and our stockholders are best served at this time by this leadership structure, in which a single leader serves as Chairman and Chief Executive Officer.
-Combining the roles of Chairman and Chief Executive Officer makes clear that the person serving in these roles has primary responsibility for managing our business, under the oversight and review of the Board.
-Under this structure, the Chairman and Chief Executive Officer chairs Board meetings, where the Board discusses strategic and business issues.
-The Board believes that this approach makes sense because the Chief Executive Officer is the individual with primary responsibility for developing our strategy, directing the work of other officers and leading implementation of our strategic plans as reviewed by the Board.
-This structure results in a single leader being directly accountable to the Board and, through the Board, to stockholders, and enables the Chief Executive Officer to act as the key link between the Board and other members of management.
-In addition, the Board believes that having a combined Chairman and Chief Executive Officer is appropriate for us at this time because of Mr. Shuster's familiarity with our business and history of outstanding leadership at the Company as well as with other organizations prior to the Company's formation.
+Mr. Shuster serves as Chairman of the Board and CEO.
+The Board believes that we and our stockholders are best served at this time by this leadership structure, in which a single leader serves as Chairman and CEO.
+Combining the roles of Chairman and CEO makes clear that the person serving in these roles has primary responsibility for managing our business, under the oversight and review of the Board.
+Under this structure, the Chairman and CEO is the individual with primary responsibility for developing our strategy, directing the work of other officers and leading implementation of our strategic plans as reviewed by the Board.
+This structure results in a single leader being directly accountable to the Board and, through the Board, to stockholders, and enables the CEO to act as the key link between the Board and other members of management.
+In addition, the Board believes that having a combined Chairman and CEO is appropriate for us at this time because of Mr. Shuster's familiarity with our business and history of outstanding leadership at the Company as well as with other organizations prior to the Company's formation.